 Besides Alzheimer's disease and vascular dementia, there are also other forms of dementia, such as Lewy body dementia and Huntington's disease.

-When Zenia found out that her mother-in-law had dementia, Mdm Goh was already at the moderate stage of dementia, where she had trouble doing the routine tasks that she used to do.
-As a result, the family persuaded Mdm Goh to move in with them to provide a stronger support network to better care for her.
+Nursing homes can provide respite care for the caregiver and dementia patient.
+When Zenia found out that her mother-in-law had dementia, Madam Goh was already at the moderate stage of dementia, where she had trouble doing the routine tasks that she used to do.
+As a result, the family persuaded Madam Goh to move in with them to provide a stronger support network to better care for her.

-As Mdm Goh needed continuous care and support, the family sent her to an Eldercare day centre that provided her with a structured daycare programme from Monday to Friday.
-When she is home in the evenings and weekends, Zenia, Zenia’s daughter and their domestic helper take turns to care for her.
+As Madam Goh needed continuous care and support, the family sent her to an Eldercare day centre that provided her with a structured day care programme from Monday to Friday.
+When she is home in the evenings and weekends, Zenia, Zenia's daughter and their domestic helper take turns to care for her.

 Caring for someone with dementia can be challenging both physically and emotionally.
 Dementia can cause a person's personality and behaviour to change.
 Dementia caregivers have to manage someone who may display signs of depression, anxiety, hallucinations, aggression or wandering behaviour.